 History of Albert Hall Museum Jaipur

 Albert Hall Museum is the oldest museum of the state.
 This museum is the state museum of Rajasthan.
-As the history, this place is designed by Colonel Sir Swinton Jacob in 1876.
+As history, this place is designed by Colonel Sir Swinton Jacob in 1876.
 The main purpose of this building was to greet King Edward VII, the Prince of Wales during his visit to India.
-The place was opened for public after 10 years.
+The place was opened for the public after 10 years.
 The galleries on the ground floor have to remodeled and reconstructed during 1969.
-The design is said to be based on Albert Museum of London.
+The design is said to be based on the Albert Museum of London.
 If you look at the architecture of the building, it will reflect the Indo – Saracenic architecture style.

 Location – How to reach Albert Hall Museum Jaipur?